harishsambasivam/blog/content/_index.md

 I'm Harish — but you might stumble across `@harishsambasivam` in some corners of the internet.
 I spend most of my time building backend systems, thinking about scale, observability, and the calm beauty of well-architected infrastructure.

-I like to [tinker](https://github.com/harishsambasivam) with distributed systems, monitoring, and the occasional side projects that makes me think.
+I enjoy tinkering with distributed systems, monitoring, and the occasional side project that makes me pause and think.

 Outside of work, I’m happiest with soil on my hands — a natural farming enthusiast trying to grow slow and steady in my backyard garden.
 I’m learning the flute, one breath at a day 😂, and I love getting around on my cycle 🚲.
 Most evenings, you’ll find me on the Kollidam river bridge, watching fishermen work and birds 🦢 drift by.
-It’s where things feel still — and full of life.
+It’s where things feel still — and full of life for me.

   </div>